-Advance Care Planning (ACP) is a voluntary process of discussion between an individual and any of their care providers, whatever their role in the health care team.
+Advance Care Planning (ACP) is a process of often several voluntary discussions between an individual and any health care professional who knows them.
 Aspects of ACP may include:

 - Discussing the individual’s understanding about their illness or prognosis

 - Exploring the options available to them

 - Identifying their wishes, preferences, priorities and concerns

 - Refusing specific treatment , if they wish to